pfpz/SAK-MultiTool/README.md

 -

 You must make an account on first launch or if an account has been deleted.
-If for any reason you can not make a new account or the account manager will not launch via the directory, go to SAK\bin\siklac.bat and launch the program.
-If your errors persist please contact @pfpz on github/tiktok or @k6iyo on telegram!
+If you have any errors while creating an account please contact @pfpz on github/tiktok or @k6iyo on telegram!

 # Min System Req: